 Online donations to Bellingham Public Library are collected through the Whatcom Community Foundation.
 Library Giving Day donations are held in an Unrestricted account to be utilized by the Library immediately.

-What will Library Giving Day donations support at Bellingham Public Library in 2021?
+What will Library Giving Day donations support at Bellingham Public Library in 2023?

-Why are these projects important now?
+Why is this project important now?

 Why should I be excited about giving?